firebase/quickstart-cpp/firestore/testapp/README.md

 -   Gets a pointer to firebase::Auth, and signs in anonymously.
 This allows the testapp to access a Firebase Firestore instance with authentication rules enabled.
--   Initializes a Firestore instance, and sets its logging level to `kLogLevelDebug` in order to see debug messages in the logs.
+-   Initializes a Firestore instance and sets its logging level to `kLogLevelDebug` in order to see debug messages in the logs.
--   Tests that it can create Timestamp, SnapshotMetadata, and GeoPoint objects.
+-   Tests that it can create `Timestamp`, `SnapshotMetadata`, and `GeoPoint` objects.
--   Creates a collection, and a document inside that collection.
+-   Creates a collection and a document inside that collection.
 -   Writes initial data to the document (`Set`), updates the document content (`Update`), reads the document back (`Get`), and checks that the contents match our expectation.